Skip to content

 result:

-A single earthaccess result object, typically obtained via
+single earthaccess result object obtained via ``plan[n]``.

 open_method: